abdfaizaan/Github-Copilot/Labfiles/Exercise-7.md

 1. Navigate back to your VS Code.

-1. In the **before.html** file, Select the given code and press **Ctrl + I** to access the GitHub Copilot chat.
-Provide the given prompt and press enter.
+1. In the **before.html** file, select the given code from line 125 to line 129, and press **Ctrl + I** to access the GitHub Copilot chat.
+Provide the given prompt and press Enter.

    ```
    Fix for all: one of the following issues: improve link color contrast to at least 3:1 or add styling (e.g., underline) to distinguish it from surrounding text.